 This is not to say that the ugliest states in the country don’t have other redeeming qualities or are completely undesirable places to live.
 They’re just not the most picturesque.

 Please keep in mind that, from one person to the next, all the definitions of “ugly” or going to be different.
 One person can love low-lying deserts, and the next can have a preference for mountain forests.
 So, to answer the question of the ugliest states, let the data hold your answer.

 Due to the subjectivity, we took a look at five different criteria.
-The first was Wallet Hub’s Greenest states list, where they judge each state based on 25 independent metrics, including air quality, water quality, soil quality, energy efficiency, green buildings per capita, total capacity of solar PV systems, share of renewable energy consumption, energy consumption per capita, gasoline consumption, daily water consumption per capita, and share of “smart” electricity meters.
+The first was Wallet Hub’s Greenest States list, where they judge each state based on 25 independent metrics, including air quality, water quality, soil quality, energy efficiency, green buildings per capita, the total capacity of solar PV systems, the share of renewable energy consumption, energy consumption per capita, gasoline consumption, daily water consumption per capita, and share of “smart” electricity meters.

 The second type of data added was the total number of state parks and national parks, specifically the parkland managed by the National Park Service (NPS).
 And even though the NPS manages everything from battlefields to lakeshores, the only unit included in the tables below are parks.
 Thirdly, we included the acreage of each state, how many acres are dedicated to parks, and the percentage of each state that is covered in parks.